 General responsibilities of the U.S. ICE

-General responsibilities of the U.S. ICE include the defense and security of the country through identifying, investigating, apprehending, prosecuting and deporting foreign citizens who represent a threat of any type to the national security of the U.S. ICE has an important role in discovering and preventing terrorist acts, including terrorist attack plans, communications, financial provision and entry in the U.S. An immigration attorney in Miami can provide further details on this subject.
+General responsibilities of the U.S. ICE include the defense and security of the country through identifying, investigating, apprehending, prosecuting and deporting foreign citizens who represent a threat of any type to the national security of the U.S. ICE has an important role in discovering and preventing terrorist acts, including terrorist attack plans, communications, financial provision and entry in the U.S. An immigration attorney in USA can provide further details on this subject.

 Attributions of the ICE in the U.S.